stalinesatola/v0-economia-craft-world/README.md

 # 📄 Licença

-Este projeto pode ser distribuído sob licença MIT (ou definir conforme necessário).
+Este projeto pode ser distribuído sob licença MIT

 ---